FabianVarela/flutter_cocktail_redux/README.md

-# flutter_redux_demo
+# flutter_cocktail_redux

-Create an applicaction with Flutter and Redux
+Create an applicaction with Flutter and Redux using a cocktails API

 ## Getting Started